AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/custom-domain-names/introduction.md

 * Only one domain name can be added at a time.
 * The same domain name cannot be used on more than one environment.

+>[!NOTE]
+>
+>Managing custom domain names with Cloud Manager only works if you are using the AEM managed CDN.
+If a customer brings their own CDN and point it to the AEM managed CDN, then they will have to use that specific CDN to manage domains (not Cloud Manager).
+For more details about CDN in AEM as a Cloud Service please read [this page](/help/implementing/dispatcher/cdn.md).

 ## Workflow {#workflow}

 Adding a custom domain name requires interaction between the DNS service and Cloud Manager.
 Because of this there are a number of steps required to install, configure, and verify custom domain names.
 The following table gives an overview of the steps required, including what to do when common errors occur.